stclib/STC/README.md

 using_cmap(ii, int, int);
 using_cset(ix, int64_t);
 using_cvec(i, int);
-using_clist(p, struct Point);
+using_clist(pt, struct Point);
 ...
 ```
 Performance
 -----------

-The library is very efficent.
-Containers have templated intrusive elements.
-One of the most performance critical containers is the **cmap / cset**.
-Luckily, cmap is among the very fastest unordered map implementations available, also considering highly optimized C++ implementations.
-See *benchmarks* folder.
+All containers have templated intrusive elements.
+The unordered map and set are among the most performance critical containers. **cmap** and **cset** are among the very fastest unordered map implementations available, also considering highly optimized c++ implementations.
+Below are some benchmarks for this.

-Compiled with clang.exe -O3 -x c++, v10.0 on windows, Ryzen 7 2700X CPU.
+Compiled with clang -O3 -x c++, v10.0 on windows, Ryzen 7 2700X CPU.
 Similar results with VC and g++.

 - **CMAP** = stc/*cmap*
 - KMAP = klib/*khash*